2023 Wagner Group plane crash: Incident

 According to data from Flightradar24, the flight was airborne by 15:00 UTC.
 By approximately 15:11, it had reached an altitude of 28000 ft.
 The aircraft maintained this altitude until 15:19, when it climbed to 30100 ft.
 Subsequently, it descended to around 27500 ft before ascending again to 29300 ft.
 At 15:20:14, when data transmission ceased, the aircraft had descended to 19725 ft.

 The airplane crashed near Kuzhenkino in Tver Oblast, about 100 km north of its departure point at Sheremetyevo International Airport in Moscow.
-Video footage of the incident revealed a vapor trail, a puff of white smoke, and then pans down to the aircraft in free fall before impact.
+Video footage of the incident revealed a vapor trail, a puff of white smoke, and then tilts down to the aircraft in free fall before impact.
 The airplane appeared to be missing part of its tail and one of its wings.
 Experts said that the large debris field, with the fuselage being found 3 km from the empennage and a third significant debris site, indicated that the aircraft sustained a catastrophic structural failure that could not be explained by a simple mechanical problem.
 The left wing was found 3 km from where the main portion of the aircraft fell.

 Initial evidence pointed to either a bomb detonating in the aircraft or a surface-to-air missile (SAM) explosion.
 A Telegram channel linked to the Wagner Group, named Grey Zone, reported that Russian air defenses brought down the jet.
 The channel claimed that residents near the crash site heard two distinct loud noises before the incident and observed two vapor trails.
 A source from the Russian government told The Moscow Times that the possibility of a shootdown was being considered due to the crash site's proximity to Vladimir Putin's residence in Valdai.
 This area hosted multiple divisions of S-300 missile systems, and the nearby Khotilovo and Migalovo airbases were equipped with Pantsir systems.
 Meduza discounted the possibility of a SAM strike, saying that the reported twin exhaust trails and explosions would suggest that two missiles were fired, a common air-defense tactic intended to guarantee a hit, but Flightradar24 data indicates that the aircraft was flying too high to be hit by a short-range man-portable air-defense system, while a hit from a more potent medium-range SAM – and particularly two of them – would cause much more severe and readily identifiable damage.
 According to US intelligence, an intentional explosion caused the airplane to crash, and reports of the use of SAMs were inaccurate.